 - Within the Microsoft Technology Center, a performance benchmarking of the same program on single core and then a multi core system was carried out.
 It was found that the performance of the application did not increase significantly just by adding cores unless the underlying program constructs were adapted to multi core architecture.
 They are in the process publishing this research and an improvement from using parallel programming APIs is in the pipeline.

-- .NET Framework 4 introduces a parallel library with new a programming model that considerably simplifies development and debugging of applications and can take advantage of the modern multi core hardware.
+- .NET Framework 4 introduces a parallel library with new a programming model that considerably simplifies dot net application development and debugging of applications and can take advantage of the modern multi core hardware.
 The parallel library takes care of various complexities related to multi-core programming like synchronization issues, locking, task division, etc. and can automatically distribute work to multiple cores depending on their availability under the hood leaving the developers to focus on the business processes.

 - Importantly, programs written or targeted for multi-cores can also run on single core machines without any syntax or configuration changes.
 However programs that are not written using parallel API needs to be changed/adapted to use parallel API if it is to get performance benefit from multi core architecture, though the change in program is a very small.
 Enterprises will find effective usage of multi core machines for application logic developed using .NET Framework 4 parallel APIs and see significant improvement in application performance.

 Advantages of Parallel Programming for developers